What’s better than a musical? Nothing, of course!

 Seriously, your sub box is really missing out if you aren’t subscribed to her.

-If you’re looking for a beautiful Disney cover, there’s a good chance you’ll find it on Pete Bucknell’s YouTube channel.
+If you’re looking for a beautiful Disney cover, there’s a good chance you’ll find it on Pete Bucknall’s YouTube channel.
 A fan of musicals, especially Disney movies and stage shows, Pete’s been covering songs alongside his vlogs for years, and it’s no secret he’s one of the biggest theatre nerds around.
 He’s also no stranger to the stage, having performed in a production of Godspell back in 2015.

 Pete’s currently attending drama school, so don’t be surprised if you see him on the West End in the future!
 We hope he’ll remember us when he’s a famous theatre star!

-Rowan Ellis primarily focuses on feminism, gender and sexuality in her videos, but she’s secretly one of the biggest musical theatre fans on YouTube – she just tends to talk about it more on Twitter than on her channel.
-For example, that one time she posted a Twitter thread inviting people to vote on the better musical in different (and increasingly specific) categories.
+Rowan Ellis primarily focuses on feminism, gender, and sexuality in her videos, but she’s secretly one of the biggest musical theatre fans on YouTube – she just tends to talk about it more on Twitter than on her channel.
+For example, there was that one time she posted a Twitter thread inviting people to vote on the better musical in different (and increasingly specific) categories.
 We had such a hard time narrowing down our choices!